0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - The family member is hurt and distraught after learning about the truth of the matter
 - The narrator is upset that their abuser hurt them, as they could have been a good relationship otherwise.
 They still care for the abuser since they have been manipulated into loving them.
 	- Restates the conclusion of the third part
+- The narrator wishes that he did not have to go through any of the pain he felt and feels like a burden on having to come out with his family member as well
 ### Part 5: Bargaining

+- Happens right after breaking off with the abuser
+- (Probably with the help of the family)
+- Goes over the direct aftermath and not being able to de

 ```ad-quote
 title: **revisited** 5:1:1-2